 Freedom of Information Act (FOIA) Requests

 The Virginia Freedom of Information Act (FOIA), located § 2.2-3700 et. seq. of the Code of Virginia, guarantees citizens of the Commonwealth and representatives of the media access to public records held by public bodies, public officials, and public employees.
-Please use our fill in form ( FOIA Blank Form.pdf ) to assist us in filling your request.
-For additional information please Email ChdEnvHlth@vdh.virginia.gov, call (757) 382-8672 or you can go to the Virginia Dept of Health’s main FOIA webpage at http://www.vdh.virginia.gov/Administration/FOIA/
+Please use our form ( FOIA Blank Form ) to assist us in filing your request.
+A fee may be charged.
+For additional information, please email ChdEnvHlth@vdh.virginia.gov, call (757) 382-8672, or visit the Virginia Department of Health’s main FOIA webpage at https://www.vdh.virginia.gov/commissioner/administration/freedom-of-information-act/.

 Additional Website References